awoie/vp-token-spec/README.md

-# vp_token response parameter for OpenID Connect
+# OpenID Connect vp_token response parameter extension

+## Abstract

 This specification defines the additional OpenID Connect authentication response parameter `vp_token`.
-The new parameter allows OpenID Connect OPs to provide RPs with End-User claims as Verifiable Presentations or Verifiable Credentials in addition to claims provided in the`id_token` and/or via Userinfo responses.
+The new parameter allows OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in addition to claims provided in the`id_token` and/or via Userinfo responses.

-# Authors
+## Authors

 - Oliver Terbu (ConsenSys Mesh)
 - Torsten Lodderstedt (yes.com)